silverfatt/TelegramMusicBot/README.md

 Bot gets name of song, finds it, installs, sends to user and deletes it.

 ### Installation
-1) clone repository
+1) Clone repository
-2) open terminal and run `pip install requirements.txt`
+2) Open terminal and run `pip install requirements.txt`

 ### Launch